 Concerns about pay inequality have intensified in recent years, with politicians, media and the public voicing strong opposition to employers paying women and other historically marginalized groups less for the same or substantially similar work.
 In addition to federal regulations, states and cities across the U.S., and Puerto Rico are increasingly adopting pay equity laws in an effort to close pay gaps.
+Recently, an increasing number of states have also amended their pay equity laws to foster greater pay transparency by requiring employers to disclose the salary or rate of pay in any job posting or advertisement for a position, creating a new compliance challenge for employers.
 Outside the U.S., the concept of equal pay for work “of equal value” is a growing trend and many countries are adopting national gender pay reporting requirements.
 Compliance with intersecting equal pay laws can be daunting, placing a huge burden on corporate counsel and HR departments.

 Getting this important issue wrong can have serious ramifications for employers.
 Class action lawsuits focused on fair pay are increasing, and negative publicity can hurt employee recruiting, retention and customer relationships.
 On the flip side, many employers are touting their record on pay equity to gain a strategic edge in their field.